 PCS Users have access to neutron beam time, deuteration facilities, protein expression and substrate synthesis with stable isotopes, a purification and crystallization laboratory, and software and support for data reduction and structure analysis.
 A HomeFlux X-ray system has been recently purchased that will allow users to collect X-ray data from the same samples used for neutron diffraction.
-The PCS beamline exploits the pulsed nature of spallation neutrons and a large electronic detector to efficiently collect wavelength-resolved Laue patterns using time-of-flight techniques.
+The PCS beam-line exploits the pulsed nature of spallation neutrons and a large electronic detector to efficiently collect wavelength-resolved Laue patterns using time-of-flight techniques.
 We encourage potential users to communicate with us before applying for beam time for technical guidance and help with proposal preparation.

-For technical information about the PCS and experimental requirements contact Zoe Fisher (505) 665-4105 zfisher@ lanl.gov or Paul Langan (505) 665 8125 langan\paul@lanl.gov submission site, go to the LANSCE home page, http://lansce.lanl.gov/.
+For technical information about the PCS and experimental requirements contact Zoe Fisher (505) 665-4105 zfisher@ lanl.gov or Paul Langan (505) 665 8125 langan_paul@lanl. gov

+Proposal Submission: Proposals must be submitted using the process on the LANSCE website.
+To access the proposal submission site, go to the LANSCE home page, http://lansce.lanl.gov/.
 On this page click the tab "Lujan Center' and then the link 'Submit a Proposal.
 This will take you to the on-line submission system.
 Detailed instructions for preparing the proposals can be found on the proposal submission sites under "Step-by-Step Guide to Submitting an Online Proposal."